Bankruptcy Laws in Martinsburg

 Bankruptcy Courts are Located in Each Federal Judicial Districts

 There is a bankruptcy court for each judicial district in the country.
 Each state has one or more districts.
 For example, in West Virginia, there is a bankruptcy court for both the Northern and Southern Districts.
+Maryland has one Federal district and various court locations.
 In Pennsylvania, there are three districts: The Western, Middle, and Eastern.

 Bankruptcy laws and cases are decided by a United States Bankruptcy Judge.
 Bankruptcy judges are appointed for 14-year terms.